anon-blue/anon.blue/README.txt

 mmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm11211111111111111www404040400404040044404040004
 00404040404044040404

-              Yato is a fake french scam and GFM is a druggie retrard
+              Yato is a fake french scam and GFM is a druggie rebjkkd
          DDGDDDHJKGVJVB
                We love you remember that! https://discord.gg/rwTg6JuUz4